wisemen-digital/flutter-onboarding-codelab/pages/4_overview.md

 ```
 Make sure to add the necessary fields.

-Now you can create an extension function on your todo dto model to map it to the table model:
+Now you can create an extension function on your todo dto model to map it to the table model (repositories/dto_mapper):
 ```dart
 extension TodoDTOMapper on TodoDTO {
   TodosTableCompanion toCompanion() {